Allfeat/docs/README.md

 # Welcome to Allfeat Documentation! 🚀

 This README will explain how to build and start the documentation on a server.
-It does not elaborate on how to open ports for accessibility
+It does not elaborate on how to open ports for hosting.

 The documentation is build using MkDocs, which turns .md files into HTML/CSS, and then builds and hosts it locally.

 The actual documentation is located under `/docs`.
 After building, a build folder will appear, containing HTML and CSS information.
 Make sure to add it to your `.gitignore` (or to delete it before pushing)